JanSharp/VRCLockstep/Documentation~/vrchat-networking.md

 When using `UdonSharpBehaviour.RequestSerialization`, the player running that code must be the owner of the synced object in order for syncing to actually happen.

-There is technically more to ownership, like instance masters, ownership transfer requests, but none of those actually matter when using VRCHat networking the way it is "supposed" to be used.
+There is technically more to ownership, like instance masters, ownership transfer requests, but none of those actually matter when using VRChat networking the way it is "supposed" to be used.

 ## Network Congestion